-With the scarce number of supplies, a few Black designers have stepped up by providing masks to alleviate the shortage.
-Last month, Kerby Jean-Raymond used his Instagram platform to announce his plans for providing aid to COVID-19 victims.
-The Brooklyn-based creative turned his New York studio into a donation center and granted small businesses with financial support, while independent brand Six20 curated a six-minute video detailing how to sew masks following the current CDC protocols.
-Below are a few Black designers on the front lines helping in the fight against the coronavirus.
+To help fill the gap in mask-making supplies, a few Black designers have been stepping up over the last year by providing masks to alleviate the shortage.
+Among them was designer Kerby Jean-Raymond, who used his Instagram platform to announce his plans for providing aid to COVID-19 victims.
+The Brooklyn-based creative turned his New York studio into a donation center and provided small businesses with financial support, while independent brand Six20 curated a six-minute video detailing how to sew masks following the current CDC protocols.
+Keep scrolling to check out a few more Black designers who have taken to the frontlines to help in the fight against the coronavirus.

 For more information about effective face masks, visit who.int.
 This story was originally published on March 31, 2020.